 Strengthens the heart

 Walking improves cardiovascular fitness and enhances pulmonary function.
 Research has shown a 30-minute of daily walking can reduce the risk of coronary heart disease by 18-20%.
 Researchers found that walking reduced the risk of cardiovascular events by 31% and cut the risk of dying by 32%.
 If you find it difficult to complete a 30-minute walk, start small.
 Break your 30 minutes into smaller and achievable goals.
-For example, you can walk for 10 minutes in the morning, 10 during lunch time and 10 minutes walking before or after dinner.
+For example, you can walk for 10 minutes in the morning, 10 during lunchtime and 10 minutes walking before or after dinner.
 If you’re time short, you can break your 30 minutes into three 10-minute sessions for 5 days.

 Reduce joint pain

 Walking supports and strengthens the muscles surrounding the joints.
 Less impact on joints means lower pain when moving.
 There is growing evidence that walking can ease arthritis pain and improve other symptoms.
 Walking can help improve stiffness, fight off fatigue and reduce joint pain.
-Walking helps improve your range of motion and keep you active.
+Walking helps improve your range of motion and keeps you active.
 Always consult with your GP before taking any new physical activity and especially if you have arthritis.
 You can also speak with your exercise physiologist or personal trainer for advice about how to build your routine and make the most of this exercise.

 Improve balance and mobility

-Walking improves your coordination and balance which reduces risk of falls.
+Walking improves your coordination and balance which reduces the risk of falls.
 It also helps prevent injury and improve limb control.
 Studies found that walking among older adults could be more effective for fall prevention than balance training.
 For safety, always check with your GP about your walking plan and how to get started safely.

 Enhance circulation and greater blood flow